PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Assign-a-Built-in-Policy.md

 }
 ```

-You should now kick-off your Terraform workflow again to apply the updated configuration.
+You should now kick-off your Terraform workflow once again to apply the updated configuration.
 This can be done either locally or through a pipeline.
-When your workflow has finished, the `XXXXX` Policy Definition will be assigned at the `Landing Zones` Management Group.
+When your workflow has finished, the `Not allowed resource types` policy will be assigned at the `Landing Zones` Management Group.

 ```hcl
 terraform apply